Atlas

 Dog

-• Ventral arch is narrower from before backward and bears a small tubercle posteriorly.
+• The ventral arch is narrower from before backward and bears a small tubercle posteriorly.

-• Dorsal surface of dorsal arch is strongly convex and rough centrally.
+• The dorsal surface of the dorsal arch is strongly convex and rough centrally.

-• An alar notch is present on the anterior border instead of alar foramen.
+• An alar notch is present on the anterior border instead of an alar foramen.

 Rabbit